-At December 31, 2019 2018 Change (in thousands) Catastrophe bonds \$ 781,641 \$ 516,571 \$ 265,070 Private equity investments 271,047 242,647 28,400 Senior secured bank loan funds 22,598 14,482 8,116 Hedge funds 12,091 11,233 858 Total other investments \$ 1,087,377 \$ 784,933 \$ 302,444
+At December 31, (in thousands) 2019 2018 Change Catastrophe bonds \$ 781,641 \$ 516,571 \$ 265,070 Private equity investments 271,047 242,647 28,400 Senior secured bank loan funds 22,598 14,482 8,116 Hedge funds 12,091 11,233 858 Total other investments 1,087,377 \$ 784,933 \$ 302,444

 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
-The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments.
-The net valuation criteria established by the managers of such investments.
+The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
+The net valuation criteria established by the managers of such investments of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.